 It depends.
 Advice on dealing with a straightforward disciplinary where you expect a warning might take very little time.
 A full tribunal case can be expensive because of the amount of preparation required to do the job properly.
-But we might offer you a no-win, no-fee arrangement and you may be covered by an insurance policy.
+But you may be covered by an insurance policy.
 We guarantee that we will make our assistance cost-efficient and not to charge anything without agreeing it with you in advance.

 You will still have to pay for expenses (known as ‘disbursements’) such as counsel’s fees, fees for medical records and any experts’ fees; other than these we will not add expenses to your bill.